essif-lab/framework/docs/tev2/spec-files/21-mrg.md

 - optional in the sense that they are intended to be used by third party rendering tools, such as Docusaurus or Jekyll - these are also not documented here.

 :::info Editor's note
-We need to think about how to refer readers to sections of plugins and redering tool documentation that they might want/need to use.
+We need to think about how to refer readers to sections of plugins and rendering tool documentation that they might want/need to use.
 :::

 The following table documents the fields that are used within the context of [TEv2](@)